evidentlyai/evidently/docs/book/monitoring/workspace.md

 ## Remote snapshot storage

 In the examples above, you store the snapshots and run the UI on the same server.
 Alternatively, you can store snapshots in a remote data store (such as an S3 bucket).
-In this case, the Monitoring UI service will interface with the designated data store to read the snapshot data.
+The Monitoring UI service will interface with the designated data store to read the snapshot data.

 To connect to data stores Evidently uses `fsspec` that allows accessing data on remote file systems via a standard Python interface.

-You can verify supported data stores in the [Fsspec documentation](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations](https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations).
+You can verify supported data stores in the Fsspec documentation: [built-in implementations](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations) and [other implementations](https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations).

-For example, to read snapshots from an S3 bucket (in this example we have MinIO running on localhost:9000), you must specify environment variables:
+For example, to read snapshots from an S3 bucket (with MinIO running on localhost:9000), you must specify environment variables:

 ```
 FSSPEC_S3_ENDPOINT_URL=http://localhost:9000/